 Once the delegated department has issued the final determination letter, the impacted employee may file an appeal of the final determination of unlawful appointment within 30 calendar days of receiving the final decision letter.
 The employee must appeal to the State Personnel Board Appeals Division in writing.
 Department human resources personnel who investigated the unlawful appointment and made the final determination must be prepared to appear at the appeal hearing to describe and defend the decision to take action.

-The Monthly Unlawful Appointment Reporting Worksheet must include all positions where an unlawful appointment was suspected, even if the investigation determined the appointment to be lawful in the end.
+The Unlawful Appointment Reporting Worksheet must include all positions where an unlawful appointment was suspected, even if the investigation determined the appointment to be lawful in the end.
 The report must list only completed unlawful appointment investigations, not open investigations.
-The unlawful appointment report, unlike the other two monthly reports to CalHR, is not meant to be cumulative, meaning departments must not list a completed unlawful appointment on the report for more than a single month (the month in which the final determination was made).
+The unlawful appointment report, unlike the other two reports to CalHR, is not meant to be cumulative, meaning departments must not list a completed unlawful appointment on the report for more than a single quarter (the quarter in which the final determination was made).

-Delegated departments must develop and maintain, for CalHR’s Human Resources Quality Review, monthly monitoring, and State Personnel Board Appeal purposes, adequate documentation for all unlawful appointment investigations.
+Delegated departments must develop and maintain, for CalHR’s Human Resources Quality Review, quarterly monitoring, and State Personnel Board Appeal purposes, adequate documentation for all unlawful appointment investigations.

-Any questions about unlawful appointment investigation delegation should be addressed to the department’s assigned Personnel Management Division analyst at CalHR.
+Any questions about unlawful appointment investigation delegation should be addressed to the department’s assigned PMD Consultant at CalHR.